ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 - web3
 ---

-Today we are excited to announce Durin, a native mobile application for iOS and Android, built to give users a new way to read and share with IPFS and a sandbox for the Browsers & Platforms team to experiment with IPFS in a mobile environment.
+Today we are excited to announce **Durin**, a native mobile application for iOS and Android built to give users a new way to read and share with IPFS.
+It also serves as a sandbox for the Browsers & Platforms team to experiment with IPFS in a mobile environment.

 ## Background

-To date, it's been difficult to access, upload and share IPFS content using a mobile device.
-This is for a number of reasons, one of which is that [Kubo](https://github.com/ipfs/kubo), the initial implementation of the protocol was simply not built with mobile in mind.
-The IPFS approach to P2P for many years was about running servers, and [that is changing](https://blog.ipfs.tech/2023-03-implementation-principles/).
+To date, it's been difficult to access, upload, and share IPFS content using a mobile device.
+This is for a number of reasons, one of which is that [Kubo](https://github.com/ipfs/kubo)(the initial implementation of the protocol) was simply not built with mobile in mind.
+The IPFS approach to P2P for many years was about running servers, but [that is changing](https://blog.ipfs.tech/2023-03-implementation-principles/).
 In the meantime, we wanted to provide a quick and easy way for users to access basic IPFS features on mobile and set up a testing ground for future explorations.

 ## Accessing IPFS Content